-An undated FBI handout image of Aaron Alexis, who has been identified as the slain suspected gunman of the Washington Navy Yard shooting spree.
+An undated FBI handout image of Aaron Alexis, who has been identified as the slain suspected gunman of the Washington Navy Yard shooting spree in Washington, DC.

 The man accused of killing 12 people in a gun rampage at the Washington Navy Yard was described by mystified friends and family as a Buddhist and Thai speaker who, in the words of one friend, “could not be the shooter.”

 The alleged gunman, Aaron Alexis of Fort Worth, Texas, was killed after repeatedly exchanging gunfire with officers, police said.
 There was little information on a motive, but hours after the shootings an early profile began to emerge.